KennethJAllen/ygo-small-world/README.md

 ### Streamlit Graphical User Interface

-For a graphical user interface, use the Streamlit app:
+The graphical user interface can be accessed as a streamlit app: https://smallworld.streamlit.app/

-`streamlit run app.py`
+To run Streamlit locally: `streamlit run app.py`

 ### Command Line Interface